davidhu34/Algorithm_Final_STA/doc/idea.md

 ## How to Calculate Arrival Time of All Gates

 - From input pins, do breadth first traverse toward output pins.
-If a node has unvisited predecessor, don't add its successor into queue, and don't mark it as visited.
-Just pop it from queue.
+Add a node to queue only if its fan-in has all arrived.
+Its arrival time is known if it can be added into queue.

 #### Time Complexity